- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30485_library.rev.1454952369.png)"/>

 A chart detailing three different approaches to grading grammar and suggestions for how to combine them.

 Teaching the Research Paper and Process

 Delineates five stages of the research process, detailing goals, helpful strategies, and outcomes for each stage.

-A look at the revisions of a College Writing 100 research paper assignment with comments on the pros and cons of different edits.
+A look at the revisions of a College Writing 100 research paper assignment with comments on the pros and cons of different versions.

 Teaching with Response Papers

-Contains a discussion of the concept of the response paper, its specific use in Lake Forest College, strategies to re-focus the response paper, and tips on assigning it.
+Contains a discussion of the concept of the response paper, its specific use at Lake Forest College, strategies to re-focus the response paper, and tips on assigning it.

-A look at the multiple revisions of a College Writing 100 response paper assignment with comments on the pros and cons of different structures.
+A look at the multiple revisions of a College Writing 100 response paper assignment with comments on the pros and cons of different versions.